CStanKonrad/long_llama/README.md

-**LongLLaMA** is an [OpenLLaMA](https://github.com/openlm-research/open_llama) model finetuned with the FoT method, with three layers used for context extension.
-Crucially, LongLLama is able to extrapolate much beyond the context length seen in training: $8k$.
-E.g., in the key retrieval task, it can handle inputs of length $256k$.
+**LongLLaMA** is an [OpenLLaMA](https://github.com/openlm-research/open_llama) model finetuned with the FoT method, with three layers used for context extension. **Crucially, LongLLaMA is able to extrapolate much beyond the context length seen in training: $8k$.
+E.g., in the key retrieval task, it can handle inputs of length $256k$**.

 <div align="center">